Intervals

 val c = Interval.proper(None, true, Some(2), false)

-a.asString //
+a.toString //

-b.asString // {5}
+b.toString // {5}

-c.asString // [-∞,2)
+c.toString // [-∞,2)

 Display

-A collection of intervals can be displayed:
+A collection of intervals can be displayed using ASCII or Mermaid diagrams.

 val a = Interval.closed(3, 7)